devluxor/full-stack-open/notes/backend/part3_server_with_node_and_express/a_node_and_express.md

 ## Morgan

-A very common example of middleware is the logger morgan.
+A very common example of middleware is the logger `morgan`.

 ## Important